Skip to main content

 What effect do you want to achieve?

-Matt colour shades are less suitable for painting plastic garden furniture.
+Matt colours are less suitable for painting plastic garden furniture.

-• Matt effect: Matt paints are inherently rougher and therefore less robust and weather-resistant.
-They also adhere less well than silk matt, glossy colours or special outdoor varnishes.
-If you still want to work with matt effects, then preferably only on furniture that is less exposed to wear and tear and is protected from the weather.
+• Matt effect: Matt colours have a naturally rougher surface, making them less robust and weather-resistant.
+They also have less adhesion compared to semi-gloss, glossy colours, or special outdoor paints.
+If you still want to achieve a matt effect, only use it on furniture that experiences less wear and tear and is protected from the weather.

 Painting plastic garden furniture the right way: Instructions from MissPompadour